Meeting Room Policy and Guidelines

-ADMINISTRATIVE GUIDELINES
+FPL ADMINISTRATIVE GUIDELINES

-These guidelines are laid out in the form of Q and A for ease of use.
-Questions about these guidelines and their interpretation should be directed to rooms@fpl.info who will refer questions to the Executive Director as necessary.
+These Administrative Guidelines interpret and provide operational details for the Board of Trustees’ Meeting Room Policy.
+Questions about these guidelines and their interpretation should be directed to rooms@fpl.info.
+Staff will refer questions to the Executive Director as necessary.

 Q1.
-Who can use a Room?
+Who can use a room?

 Q2.
-Can young people use Rooms?
+Can young people use rooms?

 Q3.
 How do I make a reservation?

 Q4.
-Can I just walk into a Room and use it?
+Can I just walk into a room and use it?

 Q5.
-What times are Rooms available?
+What times are rooms available?

 Rooms are available during the Library’s open hours, within limits.
 Your meetings should begin 15 to 30 minutes after opening, as there is no access before hours.
 All meetings must end 30 minutes before closing and rooms must be vacated no later than 15 minutes before closing.
 Check fpl.info for library hours.

-Q7.
+Q6.
 How long can I use a room and how often?

-Q8.
+Q7.
 How much does it cost to use a room?

 Q9.
 Can my event be private?

-Q10.
+Q11.
 Can I have a business meeting at the Library?

-Q11.
+Q12.
 Does the Library allow local authors to use a room to sign and sell books?

 Food in meeting rooms is restricted.
 Rules vary by room type and by specific room.

-• Study rooms: No food is allowed in study rooms.
+• Study rooms: no food is allowed in study rooms.

 • FPL does not have a liquor license.
 Alcohol consumption may be permitted during a private event using your caterer’s liquor license, but only with prior written permission from the Executive Director.

 Q14.
 Can I use the audiovisual equipment in the room?
+Can I host a Zoom meeting?

 Q16.
 Can I rearrange the furniture?